 The Nokia Lumia 710 offers an accessible entrance to Windows Phone, enhanced with features that bring Nokia’s great strengths to bear.
 It’s a bright and fashionable phone, offering customization through exchangeable back covers and thousands of apps.

-It comes in black and white varieties, with the choice of black, white, cyan, fuchsia and yellow back covers.
-The 3.7-inch screen offers an 800 x 480-pixel resolution with a ClearBlack TFT for great colors and readability even in bright sunlight.
-At the rear, there’s a five-megapixel auto-focus camera with an LED flash.
+It comes in black and white varieties, with the choice of black, white, cyan, fuchsia, and yellow back covers.
+The 3.7-inch screen offers an 800 x 480-pixel resolution with a ClearBlack TFT for great colours and readability even in bright sunlight.
+At the rear, there’s a five-megapixel autofocus camera with an LED flash.
 The camera can also shoot HD video at 30 frames-per-second.

 Packing the same 1.4GHz processor, hardware acceleration and graphics processor as the Nokia Lumia 800, the Nokia Lumia 710 offers exceptional performance at this price point.
-Inside there’s 8GB of user storage memory and 512MB of RAM.
-It has quadband radio reception, 3G up to HSDPA, WiFi and Bluetooth, so the communications options are covered.
-The phone measures 119 x 62.4 x 12.5mm and weighs 125.5g.
+Inside, there’s 8GB of storage memory and 512MB of RAM.
+It has quad band radio reception, 3G up to HSDPA, WiFi and Bluetooth, so the communications options are covered.
+The phone measures 119 x 62.4 x 12.5 mm and weighs 125.5g.

-Available from the end of 2011, the Nokia Lumia 710 will first appear in Hong Kong, India, Russia, Singapore and Taiwan before becoming available in further markets in 2012.
-The Nokia Lumia 710 is expected to cost around €270 (about N60,000) before any local taxes or subsidies.
+Available from the end of 2011, the Nokia Lumia 710 will first appear in Hong Kong, India, Russia, Singapore, and Taiwan before becoming available in further markets in 2012.
+The Nokia Lumia 710 is expected to cost around €270 (about N60,000) before any local taxes or subsidies.source

 History is made, with the announcements of these very first Windows Phone smartphones from Nokia.
 What do you think of these first WP offerings from Nokia?
 Will this adventure be a successful one?

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.